xvw/preface/guides/error_handling.md

 ```

 Now we assume that the data to be validated comes from an HTTP
-request, the HTTP variables could be stored in a simple `"key" => "values"` associative list:
+request, the HTTP variables could be stored in a simple `"key" => "values"` association list:

 ```ocaml
 exception Missing_field of string